mario-s/pomodoro-timer/README.md

 ## Features
 * Keeps track of time left in your Pomodoro session, as well as break time and overal number of Pomodoros.
-* Alerts you using vibrations and tones (if supported by device).
+* Alerts you with vibrations and tones (if supported by device).
-* Vizualisation of the countdown as a circle.
+* Visualization of the countdown as a circle.
 * Possibility to stop the timer and continue.
 * You can customize a lot of aspects:
    * duration of one Pomodoro (default: 25 minutes)